smstuebe/xamarin-fingerprint/README.md

 ### Android
 #### Setup
+**Set Target SDK version**

+The target SDK version has to be >= 6.0.
+I recomment to use always the latest stable SDK version, if possible.
+You can set the target SDK version in your Android project properties.

 **Request the permission in AndroidManifest.xml**

 The first line is for the standard Android API and the second for Samsung devices using the Pass API.